 For a smokier sauce, add some smoked paprika or liquid smoke.
 Or for a traditional touch of sweetness, blend or grate a ripe Korean or Asian pear, then add it to the sauce.

 Enter your email and we’ll send the recipe directly to you!

 Korean BBQ sauce is made of soy sauce, brown sugar, mirin, sesame oil, rice vinegar, ginger, and garlic.
 We use chili-garlic sauce in ours for extra spice, but you can also use the more traditional choice, gochujang.

 American BBQ sauce tends to be sweet, smoky, and tomato based.
 Korean BBQ sauce has a greater balance of flavors and is red chili pepper based.

 Yes, this sauce should be spicy.
 If you’re not a fan of spice, you can leave out the chili-garlic sauce (or use less).

 Store Korean BBQ sauce in an airtight container in the refrigerator for up to 1 week.

 How to Freeze

 Freeze KBBQ sauce in an airtight container for up to 1 month.
 Let thaw overnight in the refrigerator before enjoying.

-Use this luscious sauce on baked Korean hot wings, pan-seared chicken, oven baked ribs, or grilled ribeyes.
+Use this luscious sauce on baked Korean hot wings, beef bulgogi, pan-seared chicken, oven baked ribs, or grilled ribeyes.
 For dipping, this BBQ sauce goes great with cauliflower wings, grilled chicken wings, or even french fries.